novedevo/kg/README.md

 - Sets Kagi as your default search engine
 - Automatic login when searching in incognito/private browsing
-- Use the Universal Summarizer on the current page
 - ... more in the future!

 ## Other Browsers